NoortjeVM/Databases-Project/README.md

 ## Sample Data

 The application automatically seeds sample data on first run:
-- 11 customers with varied demographic information
+- 3 delivery persons covering 3 different postal codes in Maastricht
-- 3 delivery persons covering different postal codes
+- 11 customers that live in those postal codes
 - 13 ingredients (including vegan options)
-- 11 pizzas with different ingredient combinations
+- 10 pizzas with different ingredient combinations
-- 10 drinks
+- 4 drinks
-- 7 desserts
+- 3 desserts
 - 3 discount codes
 - 20 orders

-This seed data can be find in at the bottom of the file [models.py](models.py)
+This seed data can be found in at the bottom of the file [models.py](models.py)

 ---